 Pursuant to our bylaws, to be timely, a director nomination by a shareholder must generally be delivered to our Secretary not less than 90 days nor more than 120 days prior to the first anniversary of the date of the preceding year's annual meeting; however, if the annual meeting of shareholders is advanced more than 30 days prior to or delayed more than 30 days after the first anniversary of the preceding year's annual meeting, a director nomination submitted by a shareholder to be timely must be delivered not later than the close of business on the later of (1) the 90th day prior to the annual meeting or (2) the 10th day following the date on which public announcement of the date of such annual meeting is first made.
 Any recommendation received by our Secretary will be promptly forwarded to the chair of our NC&G Committee for consideration.
-In order for a shareholder to nominate a director candidate for consideration at our 2021 annual meeting, we must receive notice of such nomination between February 16, 2021 and March 18, 2021 (inclusive) unless the date of our 2021 annual meeting is advanced more than 30 days after June 16, 2021.
+In order for a shareholder to nominate a director candidate for consideration at our 2022 annual meeting, we must receive notice of such nomination between February 15, 2022 and March 17, 2022 (inclusive) unless the date of our 2022 annual meeting is advanced more than 30 days prior to or delayed more than 30 days after June 15, 2022.
 Any such nominations must comply with the other requirements for proper nominations pursuant to our bylaws.